r4z33n4l1/devops-workshop-1/README.md

 firebase deploy
 ```

-The link to the live app will be outputted in your terminal
+The link to the live app will be outputted in your terminal  -->

-# React specific commands
+# React commands

 To do anything with this project, first install the required dependencies with
 ```